vatralukno

 Since interest in electric cars is growing all the time, there are many questions about how green and clean they really are.
 From manufacturing concerns to the way in which electricity is generated, we look at some of the facts surrounding electric cars and their environmental impact.

+1. Are electric cars better for the environment?
 The major benefit of electric cars is the contribution that they can make towards improving air quality in towns and cities.
 With no tailpipe, pure electric cars produce no carbon dioxide emissions when driving.
 This reduces air pollution considerably.
 Put simply, electric cars give us cleaner streets making our towns and cities a better place to be for pedestrians and cyclists.
 Over a year, just one electric car on the roads can save an average 1.5 million grams of CO2.
 That’s the equivalent of four return flights from London to Barcelona.

 Whole country behind electic cars